• Skip to primary navigation

 Cake Ingredients

-• Self-raising flour – self raising flour is plain flour mixed with baking powder.
+• Flour – I use self raising flour which is plain flour mixed with baking powder.

 • Spices - ground nutmeg, ground cinnamon, ground ginger.